The All-Time ToC team honors the top players from Central Illinois that have made the greatest impact on the Tournament of Champions.

 Willie Wiley, 6’7″ PF 2009-2011

 .: Willie Wiley became the ToC’s All-Time leading rebounder in 2011 when he grabbed his 136th career rebound in the Washington Invitational.
 Wiley grabbed 46 rebounds in 2009, 44 rebounds in 2010 and 46 rebounds in 2011 enroute to becoming the event’s all-time leading rebounder.
-Wiley also finished his ToC career as the 5th All-Time leading scorer with 175 points.
-Wiley blocked 29 shots in his career which ranks as the 3rd top shot blocker in ToC history.
+Wiley also finished his ToC career as the 8th All-Time career scorer with 175 points.
+Wiley blocked 29 shots in his career which ranks as the 4th top shot blocker in ToC history.
 Wiley was named to two Washington Invitational All-Tournament teams in his ToC career.
-Wiley played collegiately for the Evansville Purple Aces in the Missouri Valley Conference.
+Wiley played college hoops for the Evansville Purple Aces in the Missouri Valley Conference.

 ALEC PETERS, 6’8″ PF 2009-2012

 .: Alec Peters played his first ever ToC game as a skinny, frail freshman.
 He finished his ToC career as an absolute man!
 Peters finished his outstanding ToC career as the All-Time leading scorer with an incredible 266 points!
 In his final tournament, Peters led his Panthers to their third Washington Invitational title with averages of 31.3 points and 12.3 rebounds per outing, Peters was named the 2012 Washington Invitational Most Valuable Player and Most Outstanding Player!
 He was also named to the All-Tournament team his junior season when he averaged 20.8 points and 8.8 rebounds per game.
-Peters is also the event’s 3rd All-Time leading rebounder (96) and 113th All-Time leading assistman with 26 dimes.
+Peters is also the event’s 3rd All-Time leading rebounder (96) and 18th All-Time leading assist-man with 26 dimes.
 Peters completed his collegiate career as Valparaiso’s All-Time leading scorer, rebounder and free throw shooter.
-Peters was drafted by the Phoenix Suns in the 2017 NBA Draft.
+Peters was a member of the Phoenix Suns and scored 36 points in a game against the Dallas Mavericks.
+Peters is currently playing for Anadolu Efes in Turkey.
+Peters is a member of the ToC’s DEN OF HONOR.

 Peyton Allen, 6’5″ SG 2013

 .: Allen put on quite a show in the 2013 Washington Invitational, as he scored 112 points in four games and grabbed 31 rebounds.
-Allen poured in 36 points against Washington and 34 points against Baton Rouge Parkview Baptist.
-Allen’s best game was against Proviso East when he scored 24 points and grabbed 13 rebounds against Myles Turner and the Trinity Trojans of Euless, TX.
+Allen poured in 36 points against Washington and 34 points against Baton Rouge Parkview Baptist- LA.
+Allen’s best game was against Proviso East when he scored 24 points and grabbed 13 rebounds.
 Allen knocked down jumpers from the wing and made tough buckets off the drive against quicker and bigger defenders.
-Allen ranks as the 26th all-time career scorer in the ToC despite only playing in one tournament.
-Allen played for Texas A&M in 2014-15.
+Allen ranks as the 35th all-time career scorer in the ToC despite only playing in one tournament.
+Allen played for Texas A&M in 2014-15 and finished his career at the University of Illinois-Springfield.

 Donivine Stewart, 6’0″ PG 2008-2010

 .: Stewart played in three Tournament of Champions and amassed 114 points in five games.
-In 2011, Stewart averaged 22.7 points and 3.7 assists per game as he led the Rockets to a 2nd place finish in the Uftring Auto Group Invitational.
-He was named the Uftring Invite’s MVP for the event.
-Stewart poured in 30 points in a Shootout game his junior season against Hazelwood Central- MO and scored 16 points and dished out 7 assists against Rockwood Summit his sophomore year in the ToC Shootout Series.
-Stewart is the 24th all-time career scorer in the ToC.
+In 2011, Stewart averaged 22.7 points and 3.7 assists per game as he led the Rockets to a 2nd place finish in the ToC Super Showdown.
+He was named the Super Showdown MVP for the event.
+Stewart poured in 30 points in a 2010 Shootout game (his junior season) against Hazelwood Central- MO and scored 16 points and dished out 7 assists against Rockwood Summit his sophomore year in the ToC Shootout Series.
+Stewart is tied as the 34th all-time career scorer in the ToC.
 Stewart finished his collegiate career at Portland State University after three years with SIU-Edwardsville.

 Lou Griffith, 5’8″ PG 2012-2015

 .: Sweet Lou was a part of two ToC championship teams!
 As a freshman he was a member of the 2012 Washington Invitational Championship team, but as a senior he was not only a part of a championship team, he was the event’s Most Valuable and Most Outstanding Player!
 Griffith averaged 20.5 points, 6.8 rebounds and four assists in the 2015 Washington Invitational.
-He poured in 29 points in the championship game as he helped lead the Panthers over the Huntsville Lee Generals, 61-59.
+He poured in 29 points in the championship game as he helped lead the Panthers over the Huntsville Lee Generals- AL, 61-59.
 Griffith was also named to the 2014 WI All-Tournament team.
-Sweet Lou finished his ToC career as the event’s 3rd all-time career scorer (196 points) and 5th all-time career leader in assists.
-Griffith is currently playing at Lincoln College.
+Sweet Lou finished his ToC career as the event’s 5th all-time career scorer (196 points) and 6th all-time career leader in assists.
+Griffith is currently playing at St. Thomas Aquinas College (DII) in New York.

 Dylan Sparkman, 6’10” C 2008-2010